Lazy Sunday (The Lonely Island song)

 "Lazy Sunday" (sometimes "The Chronic of Narnia rap", "The Chronicles of Narnia rap" or "The Narnia rap") is a single and short film by American comedy troupe The Lonely Island.
 It was released on December 17, 2005, when it premiered on episode nine, season 31 of Saturday Night Live as the troupe's second Digital Short.
 Primarily performed by Andy Samberg and fellow cast member Chris Parnell, the song and accompanying music video follow the two comedians as they eat cupcakes from the Magnolia Bakery, buy snacks at a convenience store, and smuggle the food into a Sunday afternoon matinee of The Chronicles of Narnia.

-The song was written by Samberg and Parnell, as well as Lonely Island members Akiva Schaffer and Jorma Taccone, in one night.
+The song was written in one night by Samberg and Parnell, as well as Lonely Island members Akiva Schaffer and Jorma Taccone.
 They recorded the following night in the comedy troupe's office and shot the music video around Manhattan two days later using a borrowed camera.
 After being quickly mixed and edited by Schaffer, the short was approved for broadcast on the next evening's telecast of Saturday Night Live by producer Lorne Michaels.

 Although the writers initially worried the studio audience would respond to the short negatively, the short received a positive reception and enjoyed Internet stardom overnight, with multiple bootleg copies surfacing on video-sharing website YouTube, catapulting the awareness of the then-fledgling website.
 The song and short brought forth positive critical reception, with many hailing it as a revival for the stagnant series.
-In retrospect, commentators have named "Lazy Sunday" as one of the best Saturday Night Live moments of the 2000s.
+Commentators have named "Lazy Sunday" as one of the best Saturday Night Live moments of the 2000s.

 Background

 The track "Lazy Sunday" and its accompanying music video follow the two cast members (Parnell and Samberg), who adopt the brash personas of hardcore rappers.
 The song follows their quest to achieve their "ultimate goal" of attending a matinee of the fantasy film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 The lyrics involve subjects that are "anything but hardcore," such as eating cupcakes from the Magnolia Bakery, searching for travel directions on MapQuest and buying tickets with $10 bills.
 Samberg described the lyrics as "two guys rapping about very lame, sensitive stuff."

-Schaffer and Taccone had been on the writing staff for nearly three months, yet to this point they had only two live sketches that survived the dress rehearsal process and actually made it on air.
+Schaffer and Taccone had been on the writing staff for nearly three months, yet to this point only two live sketches of theirs had survived the dress rehearsal process to be broadcast.